Lelmose/TP_NGS_2020_Single_Cell/README.md

 As the following analysis aim to detect different cell type it is important to select genes that exhibit variability in their expression.
 Based on the Fig, the 5% more expressed genes were selected.
 This step is important because it the first dimensional reduction of our data and it will prevent some bias for the next dimensional reductions.
 A lot of poorly variable genes will have a deleterious impact on the PCA because it will increase sparsity and introduice correlated variables that are not consistent with the goal of this work.

 ### Dimensional reduction
 After the previous purification steps the dataset was still high dimension (5548 genes on 1962 cells) and then non usable for clustering algorithms.
 For this reason a PCA method was run on the data using Seurat.
-The next
+As it will be discussed in the part about clustering, PCA presents some weakness in terms of display (the clusters tend to overlap and for the machine it is not an issue but it make the figure looks strange)
 ### Clustering
 ### Annotation of the clusters